moralss/moralss.github.io/_posts/2018-11-06-4waysToSimpleDesign.md

 * the Last one is Small

-functions should be small and have a single responsibility. following the previews rules will automatically give you the last Rule of small code small functions
+functions should be small and have single responsibility.
+By following the previews rules you  will automatically get to the last rule of small.

 ## Conclusion